ethancheez/EE-160-Notes/Lab5.md

 # Lab 5
 Lab 4 due at the end of lab today, 10:20 AM

-Lab 5 due at the end of lab next week: Tuesday, September 29
+Lab 5 due at Friday 10/2 at 5 PM

 ## End of File Character
 -   Written as "EOF"